Auth & JWT

 expiresIn: 30.
 Tokens stay invisible to logged-in users (auto-refreshed every authed call) but stolen-token windows shrink to 30s. - CLI-heavy / long-running CI tokens:

 expiresIn: 3600for one-hour bearer tokens.
-Pair withissuer/audienceif multiple services consume the same JWT. - Need immediate revocation: wait for 0.10.15's
+Pair withissuer/audienceif multiple services consume the same JWT. - Need immediate revocation: set

-revocationCheck: 'kv'.
-Or, today, drop TTL to ~30s — same effect with bounded delay.
+revocationCheck: 'kv'(Cloudflare runtime).
+Or drop TTL to ~30s — similar effect with bounded delay and zero KV reads.

 auth.loginUrl / auth.profileUrl — external sign-in for consumer Workers